 How long until lion’s mane works?

-The 2009 Japan trial showed measurable improvements at the 8–16 week mark on 3g/day fruiting body.
-Responders typically notice subjective changes (sharper recall, easier focus) at the 2–4 week mark.
-Eight weeks of consistent 1–2g/day with no felt effect usually means you’re a non-responder — there’s real individual variation in how NGF stimulation translates to felt cognition.
+The available MCI-population trial data reported measurable improvements over roughly 8–16 weeks of daily 3g fruiting body dosing.
+Anecdotally, responders often describe subjective changes (sharper recall, easier focus) at the 2–4 week mark.
+Eight weeks of consistent 1–2g/day with no felt effect usually means you’re a non-responder — there’s real individual variation in how NGF stimulation translates to felt cognition, and the clinical evidence base isn’t large enough to predict who responds.

 Can I take lion’s mane with caffeine or coffee?